abelsonlive/hiR/updateGuide.md

 3. Save your functions in the "R" subdirectory with a ".R" file extension, e.g. "add.R"

-4. Run the following command the pacakge's parent directory to build your NAMESPACE, DESCRIPTION, and manual files.
+4. Run the following commands in the pacakge's parent directory to build your NAMESPACE, DESCRIPTION, and manual files.

     ```
     library("roxygen2")